Monday, November 27, 2023

 It's been a while since I posted, and after an eventful Autumn, here's a very quick highlighting of recent art and humor on the drawing board...

-The owner of a new upscale restaurant/dinner club in Fairfield, Connecticut had seen these cartoons and caricatures, and contacted me in October.
-He wanted something similar (in terms of caricatures) for his establishment, and we discussed, and then negotiated the project
+The owner of a new, upscale dinner club in Norwalk, Connecticut had seen these cartoons and caricatures, and contacted me in October.
+He wanted something similar (in terms of caricatures) for his establishment, and we discussed the scope and terms of the project.

+After discussing this and the intended purpose of the drawings, we decided to use a little less distortion and to make an effort capture more likeness in the style.
 I began with a larger format 18" x 24" piece depicting the owner's grandparents, (who inspired the restaurant).
-It is being framed and hung in the entry area, near the matre de.
+It is being framed and hung in the entry area, near the maĆ®tre d'.
 Now, I am doing 8"x10" illustrations of the dining club's members, which will be also framed and hung throughout the restaurant.
-(Each couple will also receive a framed copy of their own.)
+(Each couple will also receive a framed print of their own.)

-I'm drawing them by hand, digitally, using my Wacom Cintiq Pro.
-With the latest digital brushes, I can do India ink drawings and watercolor washes, which are virtually identical in appearance to traditional media.
-This saves time and effort, (particularly versus shipping physical drawings).
-I email the high resolution artwork to the client, and he has them printed at a top notch local print shop, and then framed.
+I'm drawing these by hand, but digitally, using my Wacom Cintiq.
+With the latest digital brushes, I can create India ink drawings and watercolor washes, which allows me to create artwork identical in appearance to things I created with traditional brushes, ink and bristol for years.
+This saves time and effort, (particularly versus packing and shipping physical art).
+I email the high resolution artwork to the client, and he has them printed at a top notch local printer, and then matted and framed.

-There will be 60 framed caricature pieces with 120 people, in total.
-(I'm about halfway through at this point.)
+There will be 70 framed caricature pieces with roughly 125 people, in total.
+I'm about halfway through at this point.

 -----------------